dclamage/SudokuVariantSolverJS/README.md

 # Sudoku Variant Solver

-This project is a Sudoku Variant Solver library written in JavaScript.
+This project is a Sudoku Variant Solver library written in TypeScript and bundled to JavaScript.
 It's designed to solve various types of Sudoku puzzles, including those with additional constraints beyond the standard Sudoku rules.

 The solver is built with a modular architecture, allowing for the addition of new constraint types as needed.
 The core of the solver is located in the [src/solver](src/solver) directory, which includes the [Board.js](src/solver/Board.js) file for representing the Sudoku board and various files in the [Constraint](src/solver/Constraint) subdirectory for handling different types of constraints.